The cost of airplane acquisition and flying can be reduced by 50%-75% through shared ownership.

 A Clear Solution for Ice Protection

 It makes sense that a manufacturer based in Duluth Minnesota wouldn’t just slip up on the idea of ice protection.
 For almost two decades, Cirrus airplanes have flown with a clear solution for ice.
-And, ice protection remains a preferred option among pilots of the iconic Cirrus SR22.
+And, protection from the threat of ice remains a preferred option among pilots of the iconic Cirrus SR22.
 From its beginning, Cirrus Aircraft has been focused on safety and innovation.
 The original article “A Clear Solution for Ice Protection” is available through Cirrus Owners and Pilots Association, Cirrus Pilot Magazine, Special Safety Issue, April 2018.

 “My first experience with airplane co-ownership was 30 years ago.
 Currently, I’m in two co-ownerships, a Piper Dakota and a Cirrus Perspective SR22TN Turbo (4 and 3 co-owners respectively).
 Without partners, it would not have been economically wise to be in two planes.
 But I’m fortunate to fly both without bearing the full financial load.